h-Hasib/ProVisit/README.md

 **Server:** Node, Express (backend isn't ready yet)

-## Acknowledgements
+## Acknowledgement

 I've intentionally uploaded an incomplete codebase for this project, as I developed it while working for a company.
 I believe sharing the entire production-level code on a personal GitHub repository is ethically questionable.
-Nevertheless, the uploaded code reflects my coding standards and showcases my contributions to these projects.
+Nevertheless, the uploaded code reflects my coding standards and showcases my contributions to this project.

 ## App Banner